andyzhangx/demo/issues/README.md

 ### 1. Multi-Attach disk error
 **Issue description**:

-In some corner case, when scheduling a pod with azure disk mount from one node to another, there could be lots of `Multi-Attach` error due to the disk not being released in time from the previous node.
+In some corner case, when scheduling a pod with azure disk mount from one node to another, there could be lots of disk attach error due to the disk not being released in time from the previous node.
 This issue is due to lack of lock before DetachDisk operation, actually there should be a central lock for both AttachDisk and DetachDisk opertions, only one AttachDisk or DetachDisk operation is allowed at one time.

-The `Multi-Attach` error could be like following:
+The disk attach error could be like following:
 ```
-Warning	FailedMount	Failed to attach volume "pvc-95aa8dbf-082e-11e7-af1a-000d3a2735d9" on node "k8s-agent-1da8a8df-2" with: Attach volume "clst-west-eu-dev-dynamic-pvc-95aa8dbf-082e-11e7-af1a-000d3a2735d9.vhd" to instance "k8s-agent-1DA8A8DF-2" failed with compute.VirtualMachinesClient#CreateOrUpdate: Failure responding to request: StatusCode=409 -- Original Error: autorest/azure: Service returned an error.
-Status=409 Code="AttachDiskWhileBeingDetached" Message="Cannot attach data disk 'clst-west-eu-dev-dynamic-pvc-f843f8fa-0663-11e7-af1a-000d3a2735d9.vhd' to VM 'k8s-agent-1DA8A8DF-2' because the disk is currently being detached.
-Please wait until the disk is completely detached and then try again."
+Cannot attach data disk 'cdb-dynamic-pvc-92972088-11b9-11e8-888f-000d3a018174' to VM 'kn-edge-0' because the disk is currently being detached or the last detach operation failed.
+Please wait until the disk is completely detached and then try again or delete/detach the disk explicitly again.
 ```

 | Related issue list |
 | ---- |